-The school has an agreed Published Admission Number (PAN) of 28 children for entry in Reception.
-The school will not admit beyond this in any year group.
+The school has an agreed Published Admission Number (PAN) of 30 children for entry in Reception.

 Places will first be allocated to children who have an Education, Health Care (EHC) Plan that names the school as offering the appropriate provision.